Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Admire the Torre Sabauda

-The Torre Sabauda of Calasetta was built between March 1756 and June 1757, during the Savoy kingdom and before Calasetta was actually founded in 1770.
+The Torre Sabauda of Calasetta was built between March 1756 and June 1757, during the Savoy kingdom and before Calasetta foundation in 1770.

-Built with local materials – local stones and sand – and other materials taken from nearby places, the Torre Sabauda’s purpose was that of watching over San Pietro Channel, and of defending local tuna fisheries and the nearby Carloforte and – later on – Calasetta itself from pirates.
+Built with materials sourced locally – local stones and sand – and other materials taken from nearby places, the Torre Sabauda’s purpose was that of watching over San Pietro Channel, and of defending local tuna fisheries and the nearby Carloforte and – later on – Calasetta itself from pirates.

 The tower has a cone shape, similar to that of many other towers found in Sardinia.
-It is about 12 meters tall, and the main entrance was at 5 meters from the ground – access used to be by way of a drawbridge.
+It is about 12 meters (39.3 feet) tall, and the main entrance was 5 meters (16.4 feet) from the ground.
+People would access it by way of a drawbridge.
 Inside, there is a staircase built within the wall that goes all the way to the terrace.

-At the ground level you will find a small but well curated Museum of Archeology; whereas the terrace is used for ceremonies and temporary exhibits.
+At the ground level you will find a small but interesting Museum of Archeology.
+The terrace hosts ceremonies and temporary exhibits.

 Visit the Domu de Janas di Tupei

 Domus de Janas – literally fairies or witches houses – are found throughout Sardinia, where there are around 2000.
-According to legend these small dwellings were inhabited by tiny creatures.
+According to a local legend tiny creatures would live in these small dwellings.
 In reality, they were burial grounds where tombs were dug out of rocks.

 Not far from Calasetta you will find several archeological sites that testify to the ancient past of Sant’Antioco island.
 The Domu de Janas di Tupei is one of them, along with a few nuraghe scattered in the countryside.
 Pair a visit with a trip to the Archeological Museum Ferruccio Barreca (MAB) in Sant’Antioco town for a more complete experience.